ahdbasan/ahdbasan/README.md

 ## Who am I?
 **Ahd Abdelrahim Basan.**
+An architect, who used to think blueprints were exclusively for buildings, not algorithms.
-As an Architect, I always thought my blueprints would stay on paper, not in code.
-But here I am, diving into the world of programming, and let me tell you  I’m fascinated, inspired, and challenging myself in ways I never imagined.
+But life had other plans, and here I am, knee-deep in code.
+**Spoiler alert: I’m loving it!
+Fascinated, inspired, and challenging myself in ways I never imagined.**

 Also, fascinated by how the worlds of **sustainable technologies and data science** can come together to reshape the ever-changing future.
 Whether it’s through [architecture][a] or programming or [AI driven solutions][a2];
- my goal is simple: **make things better.**
+ my goal is simple: **make things better, while looking cooler doing it**

 [a]: https://tinyurl.com/369yu4y8
 [a2]: https://tinyurl.com/3v5bapzc

+> **Here’s a question to chew on:
-> **"How can the integration of AI-driven solutions with sustainable building technologies redefine architectural design paradigms, enabling us to achieve both environmental and functional optimization in the face of rapidly evolving urban challenges?"**
+> "How can AI-driven solutions and sustainable building technologies redefine
-_Curious for the answers of this question?
-Send me an [email](mailto:ahdbasan2@gmail.com)!_
->
+> architectural design paradigms?
-> _Looking forward to Global Net Zero 🌍🔋_
+>  Can we save the world and look good doing it?"**
+_If you’ve got answers Hit me up on [email](mailto:ahdbasan2@gmail.com)!🌍🔋_

 <details>
 <summary><em>Click to learn more about me</em></summary>